Demystifying the scheme

 How This Affects Us

-Increased Customer Satisfaction is core to our offer.
-If we do not make and maintain happy customers then we have failed
+Increased Customer Satisfaction if we do not make and maintain happy customers then we have failed

-Increased Competition is welcomed.
-Our focus is on delivering products that hit the “value” sweet-spot, where price is low and quality is high, and it is all delivered with the customer experience in mind.
+Increased Competition our focus is on delivering products that hit the “value” sweet-spot, where price is low and quality is high, and it is all delivered with the customer experience in mind.
 Being cheaper and better than others will translate to customers embracing our offers

 Increased Workforce and Social Participation gives our work meaning – it’s a dominant factor in our motivation.
 Going to work is not simply a pursuit to sell more.
 If our work allows for more people to participate in society, in work or otherwise, then there is meaning in what we do